Published By Janet Gershen-Siegel at March 15th, 2018

 You know what I’m talking about.
 You looked around the big banks, and then the medium-sized banks and then the small ones.
-You tried the banks where you do business and the others suggested by your friends or business associates.
+And you tried the banks where you do business.
+And you also tried the others suggested by your friends or business associates.
 But after your long quest, you were unable to acquire any kind of a small business credit card without a personal guarantee.

 There are over 500 distinct business credit cards around but less than fifty of them grant credit to companies in the absence of a personal guarantee.
 Complicating matters, these cards are not marketed or granted to all interested clients.

 You can identify with the banks’ viewpoint.
 They don’t like risk so they attempt to diminish it by securing a business credit card.
 They accomplish this by asking you, the business owner, to guarantee payments from your private finances.
 So, this is in the event of business default.